 Ray Anderson: The Business Logic of Sustainability

-Proof That Sustainability Makes Business Sense
+Sustainability Makes Good Business Sense

 The switch to sustainability was certainly profitable, and a real win for himself and his company.
-As Mr. Anderson explains, business and industry have played the largest role in harming the environment, yet they also represent the size and scale best suited for providing solutions and amending the harm done to the natural world.
+As Mr. Anderson explains, business and industry have played the largest role in harming the environment.
+However, they also represent the size and scale best suited for providing solutions and amending the harm done to the natural world.

 Leading by Example

 One key point that Mr. Anderson has demonstrated, is that caring for the natural world as well as his company’s profitability, need not be mutually exclusive endeavours.
 In fact, he is living proof that a CEO can make significant steps toward transforming a company towards both greater sustainability and profitability.
 It totally can be a win-win strategy.

 We can promote environmental awareness, while still furthering economic interests (see also What is The Circular Economy?).
 What’s more, if applied correctly, organizations can not only still remain profitable, but actually, they can actually perform better.
 Contrary to some perpetuated myths, sustainability can generate a number of opportunities for bringing down costs, fostering innovation, and increasing market share.

 That’s what Mr. Anderson has been advocating.
 Unfortunately, there exists a widespread belief that doing the right thing in business will somehow cost more.
 Interface‘s operations have proven that notion false.
 Adopting sustainability was transformational for both himself and his company.